scramjetorg/transform-hub/scripts/kubernetes/README.md

 # Transform Hub on Kubernetes

-## Notes

-This example assumes deployment to `default` namespace Prepared policies (RBAC) allow `runner` POD creation in the same namespace as STH.
+This example assumes deployment to `default` namespace.
+Prepared policies (RBAC) allow `runner` POD creation in the same namespace as STH.

 If you want to change the namespace, please edit manifests and change `namespace: default` as needed.
-Please rememeber to change one of transform-hub argument in `sth-deployment.yaml` ; `- "--k8s-namespace=default"` to correct namespace.
+Also please remember to change one of transform-hub argument `- "--k8s-namespace=default"` in `sth-deployment.yaml` to correct namespace.

 ## Run RBAC related yaml file which will setup all the authorization related stuff: